 Scholarships & Grants

 Sigma Kappa Foundation is pleased to offer scholarships for academic expenses to both undergraduate and graduate students.
 More than 60 scholarships are provided by the Foundation to encourage and support the scholastic development of our collegiate and alumnae sisters.
-Since 1989, Sigma Kappa members have been awarded nearly $900,000 in scholarships.
+Since 1989, Sigma Kappa members have been awarded more than $1 million in scholarships.
 These scholarships are made possible by our generous donors.

 Sigma Kappa members, both collegiate and alumnae, in good standing with the organization